Florian Heller

-Florian Heller (born 10 March 1982 in Rosenheim) is a German football coach and former footballer.
-He is currently the manager of SpVgg Unterhaching U17.
+Florian Heller (born 10 March 1982) is a German football coach and former player who played as a midfielder.
+He is the manager of SpVgg Unterhaching U17.

 He made his debut on the professional league level in the 2.
-Bundesliga for SpVgg Greuther Fürth on 3 August 2003 when he came on as a substitute in the 72nd minute in the game against SpVgg Unterhaching.
+Bundesliga for Greuther Fürth on 3 August 2003 when he came on as a substitute in the 72nd minute in the game against SpVgg Unterhaching.